-- You're using a tag that isn't specified in your allowed tags list in your doc\tags.yml file. - You have an empty tags: [] property in your frontmatter.
+- You're using a tag that isn't specified in your allowed tags list in your doc_tags.yml file.

 If you don't want tags to appear at all on your page, remove the tags property from your frontmatter.

 Remembering the right tags